vanelsberg/NightscoutServer-Docker/README.md

             --opt device=/home/theo/NS/mongodb/data \
             --opt o=bind mongodbdata

-Due to a A bug in Docker Desktop version 4.1 for Windows 10/WSL2, after restarting Docker the volume can not be found This can be fixed by re-running the "docker volume create" that wa sused to create the volume.
+Due to a A bug in Docker Desktop version 4.1 for Windows 10/WSL2, after restarting Docker the volume can not be found.
+This can be fixed by re-running the "docker volume create" that was used to create the volume.
 No data will be lost.

-When running nightscout on Heroku, use this to make dump from the database:
+When running nightscout on Heroku use this to dump the database:

         mongodump --uri mongodb+srv://$user:$password@$host/$db --out ./backup --gzip